 While it is true that the state may have a harder job prosecuting you without a blood test, the consequences of refusal can make the DUI much worse.
 Most states impose a much longer license suspension for refusing the test, and make it consecutive to any suspension for the DUI.
 Many states allow the prosecutor to tell the jury that you refused a test.
 In some states and in federal areas like national parks a refusal is a separate crime that is as serious as a DUI.
 In some states there is a longer mandatory jail term and higher fine for the DUI if you refuse.
+But don't just agree to the test.
+Ask the police about the consequences of refusing.
+He will likely read you implied consent warnings.
+Be sure to tell the police that the only reason you are allowing a test is because of the penalties for refusing the test.
+This may allow your lawyer to get the test result suppressed for lack of a warrant and freely given consent.

 Do not struggle